13 Tips for Better Data Aggregation in PostgreSQL and TimescaleDB

 select * from timescaledb_information.job_stats;

-As a general recommendation from Support, we advise that you create a continuous aggregate with the WITH NO DATA
+As a general recommendation from Support, we advise creating a continuous aggregate with the WITH NO DATA

 option.
 By default, creating a continuous aggregate without that option materializes aggregates across the entire underlying raw data hypertable, regardless of when the cagg creation occurred.